NetApp/Verda/README.md

     -   Any applicable post-snapshot/backup execution hooks are run on the appropriate containers.
 You can create and run as many custom post-snapshot/backup hooks as you need, but the order of execution of these hooks after the snapshot/backup is neither guaranteed nor configurable.

- * When a restore is run, any applicable post-restore execution hooks are run on the appropriate containers after a 5min wait time after restore complete.
-You can create and run as many custom post-restore hooks as you need, but the order of execution of these hooks after the restore is neither guaranteed nor configurable.

  *  Always test your execution hook scripts before enabling them in a production environment.
 You can use the `kubectl exec` command to conveniently test the scripts.
-To do so, first upload the hook script you want to test into the pod where it’s supposed to run and then execute like, like in the example below:
+To do so, first upload the hook script you want to test into the pod where it’s supposed to run and then execute it, like in the example below:

   ```bash
   ~ # kubectl cp cassandra-snap-hooks.sh cassandra-0:/tmp -n cassandra